 Fish Creek is a Herd Management Area (HMA) that is managed by the Bureau of Land Management (BLM) in the heart of Nevada.
 This area became the center of a controversy akin to an old western movie beginning in the fall of last year when a plan to manage the wild horses in the area that would collect data to base further actions on an equation that addressed both the genetic stability of the herd and the resources required to protect that herd was presented.
 In other words, no more management based on guesswork or historic practices influenced strongly by other factors.
 In addition the plan would require a temporary birth control vaccine to slow population growth as the equation for justified decision making took shape.

 424 wild horses were captured from the Fish Creek HMA in a helicopter roundup.
-The original plan was to remove 200 of them and birth control treat the rest and brand for tracking of patterns of use on the range.
-But that is not what happened.
+The original plan was to remove 200 of them and birth control treat the rest and brand for tracking of patterns of use on the range to create sound boundaries, set seasonal migration and use patters, etc. But that is not what happened.

 Since the release we have been to the HMA multiple times.
 We have documented range conditions and tracked horses, both with the BLM and independently.
 This documentation includes issues of concern that were raised to the BLM about traffic patterns, both human and horse.

 At this same time we are aware that the permittee (that ran livestock in trespass last year for 8 months on a “winter use only” permit) wanted to turn cows out and even notified media that he was going to do it.
 We understand he was denied the request because his permit is for winter use.